Cumulocity-IoT/apama-streaming-analytics-docker-samples/README.md

 processes in the host operating system, but this approach is sufficient for the current example.

-From an Apama command prompt in this directory:
+From a shell in this directory, source Apama/bin/apama_env then run:

     > engine_inject -p 15903 -n localhost applications/Simple/HelloWorld.mon